googleinterns/zetasql-lint/docs/checks.md

 **Linter Output**
 ```
-In line 8, column 8: Tab is not in the indentation
+In line 8, column 8: Tab is not in the indentation [not-indent-tab]
 ```